iamNihar07/WebServerProgramming/README.md

 > javac lab1.java <br>
 > java lab1

-  Then in multiple browsers, visit the index.html page using localhost at either http://127.0.0.1:6789/index.html or http://localhost:6789/index.htm
+  Then in multiple browsers, visit the index.html page using localhost at port 6789 using either http://127.0.0.1:6789/index.html or http://localhost:6789/index.html